gunleik/3commas-tools/README.md

 The script will save it in $HOME/.3c_keys (or 3c_keys.bat on Windows).
 If you like to change the API key/secret or wipe it from you system, just delete the $HOME/.3c_keys file (or 3c_keys.bat).

-## Run the script
+## Run the scripts
 ```
+# Use 3c_bot_stats.bat on windows
-# filter on deals that have started or stopped today or is currently running
+./3c_bot_stats.sh today        # filter on deals that have started or stopped today or is currently running
-# today is default and can be omitted
+./3c_bot_stats.sh              # today is default and can be omitted
-./3c_bot_stats.sh today
-./3c_bot_stats.sh
-# use 3c_bot_stats.bat on windows

-# show only active/running deals
+./3c_bot_stats.sh active       # show only active/running deals
-./3c_bot_stats.sh active

-# show all deals (limit on 1000)
+./3c_bot_stats.sh all          # show all deals (limit on 1000)
-./3c_bot_stats.sh all

-# show deals that where started or stopped at given datetime filter
-# eg. on filters can be:
-# 2021
-# 2021-05
-# 2021-05-31
-# 2021-05-31T14:55
-./3c_bot_stats.sh 2021-05-31
+./3c_bot_stats.sh 2021-05-31   # filter on a part of date/time, could be 2021-05 for year-month or 2021-05-31T14:55 to narrow down to specific time
 ```

 ## Nice to know
-* Stop = None means that this is an active deal.
+* In 3c-bot-stats: "Stop: None" means that this is an active deal.
-* The use of paper account or real account is set globally on you account, so to use this script on paper account, go to 3commas web console and click paper account there.
+* The use of paper account or real account is set globally on you account, so to use this scripts on paper account, go to 3commas web console and click paper account there.
 Then the script will automatically use the paper account and vice versa.

 ## Additional API info:
 * https://github.com/3commas-io/3commas-official-api-docs